 There are very few sporting arenas in the world that can be rightly claimed as truly historic monuments.
 Estadio Jornalista Mario Filho, or the Maracana as it is commonly known, with its expansive seating capacity and sublimed architecture, is undoubtedly one of them.

 Mário Filho is the official name of the stadium which was given after the honorable Carioca journalist, (brother of Nelson Rodrigues).
-Popular name of this stadium is procured from the Maracanã River, whose origin is in the jungle covered hills, crossing different neighborhoods of Rio’s North Zone.
+The popular name of this stadium is procured from the Maracanã River, whose origin is in the jungle-covered hills, crossing different neighborhoods of Rio’s North Zone.
 The word ‘Maracanã’ is derived from the indigenous Tupi–Guarani which refers to a parrot that inhabited the region.

 Initiated on August 2, 1948, with the laying of the cornerstone, 1,500 workers were engaged to construct the stadium.
 Near around two thousand workers were added in the final months.
 In spite of having come into use in 1950, the works were properly concluded in 1965.

-jornal da noite known as The A Noite newspaper mirrored the towering sense of pride felt by all the Brazilian citizens at the time:
+Jornal da Noite is known as The A Noite newspaper mirrored the towering sense of pride felt by all the Brazilian citizens at the time: